 Sailing, sailing, sailing the ocean blue!

-This fun boat printable pack is sure to supply you and your student with fantastic adventures.
+This set of fun Boat Printables is sure to supply you and your student with fantastic adventures.

 Boat Printable Activities